ese5160/a14g-final-submission-t06-logic-ninjas/README.md

 ### Open Source and Acknowledgements
 - **Open Source Use**:
-  Our project integrates several open-source components, ensuring adherence to their respective licenses:
+  Our project integrates several open-source components, ensuring adherence to their respective licenses, we took references from the following sources:
-  - **DS3231-RTC Library**: This library is used for interfacing with the DS3231 real-time clock module.
+  - **DS3231-RTC Library**: This library is used as a reference for writing the drivers for interfacing with the DS3231 real-time clock module over SAMW25.
 It is sourced from [hasenradball's DS3231-RTC repository on GitHub](https://github.com/hasenradball/DS3231-RTC).
-  - **ESP32 I2C LCD1602 Example**: We utilized this example code to manage the LCD display via the I2C protocol, applicable to our ESP32 module.
+  - **ESP32 I2C LCD1602 Example**: We utilized this example code as a reference to manage the LCD display via the I2C protocol, over SAMW25.
 The source code is available at [DavidAntliff's GitHub repository](https://github.com/DavidAntliff/esp32-i2c-lcd1602-example/tree/master).

 - **Acknowledgements**:
   The development of our project was supported by various tools and platforms that significantly enhanced our productivity and debugging capabilities: